gdavis/GDIIndexBar/README.md

 ### Instantiation

 `GDIIndexBar` can be instantiated through code or by setting outlets with Interface Builder.
-See the example project to view an example IB-only implementation.
+See the example project for an IB-only implementation.
 Below is an example of of instantiating an index bar from a view controller's `viewDidLoad` method:

     GDIIndexBar *indexBar = [[GDIIndexBar alloc] initWithTableView:tableView];
     indexBar.delegate = self;